pandas-dev/pandas/doc/source/options.rst

 display.latex.multirow                  False        Combines rows when using a MultiIndex.
                                                      Centered instead of top-aligned,
                                                      separated by clines.
-display.max_columns                     20           max_rows and max_columns are used
+display.max_columns                     0 or 20      max_rows and max_columns are used
                                                      in __repr__() methods to decide if
                                                      to_string() or info() is used to
                                                      render an object to a string.
-In case python/IPython is running in
+In case Python/IPython is running in
-                                                     a terminal this can be set to 0 and pandas will correctly auto-detect
+                                                     a terminal this is set to 0 by default and pandas will correctly auto-detect
-                                                     the width the terminal and swap to a smaller format in case all columns would not fit vertically.
+                                                     the width of the terminal and switch to a smaller format in case all columns would not fit vertically.
 The IPython
                                                      notebook, IPython qtconsole, or IDLE
-                                                     do not run in a terminal and hence it is not possible to do correct auto-detection.
-'None' value means
+                                                     do not run in a terminal and hence it is not possible to do correct auto-detection, in which case the default
-                                                     unlimited.
-display.max_colwidth                    50           The maximum width in characters of
-                                                     a column in the repr of a pandas data structure.
+                                                     is set to 20.
+'None' value means unlimited. display.max_colwidth                    50           The maximum width in characters of a column in the repr of a pandas data structure.
 When the column overflows,